Nationals vs. Giants: Betting Trends, Records ATS, Home/Road Splits

 Nationals Recent Betting Performance

-- In eight games as the underdog over the last 10 matchups, the Nationals have posted a mark of 3-5.
+- The Nationals have played as the underdog in nine of their past 10 games and have gone 4-5 in those contests.

-- When it comes to the total, the Nationals and their foes are 7-3-0 in their previous 10 contests.
+- When it comes to the total, the Nationals and their opponents are 6-4-0 in their previous 10 games.

-- The last 10 Nationals games have not had a spread set by oddsmakers.
-The average over/under established by bookmakers in Washington's past five games has been 9.3, a span in which the Nationals and their opponents have hit the over every time.

 Nationals Betting Records & Stats

-- The Nationals have been underdogs in 87 games this season and have come away with the win 34 times (39.1%) in those contests.
+- The Nationals have been chosen as underdogs in 88 games this year and have walked away with the win 35 times (39.8%) in those games.

+- Washington has a record of 13-14 in games where sportsbooks have it as underdogs of at least +165 on the moneyline.

+- The moneyline set for this matchup implies the Nationals have a 37.7% chance of walking away with the win.

 Check out the latest odds and place your bets on and the with BetMGM Sportsbook.
 Use bonus code "GNPLAY" for special offers!